MatthewValentine/pyscription/README.md

 # pyscription

-Utilities to make replacing shell scripts with Python as easy as it should be.
+Utilities to make Python commandline scripts as easy as they should be.
 Python 2/3 compatible, no dependencies outside standard lib.

 ## Survey